Perfexionists/perun-demo/challenges/challenge-1-sorts/README.md

 workload from `inputs` directory, it runs the measurement only once, and performs no warmups.
 The resulting profiles are stored in `.perun/jobs` directory.
-You can also run `perun status` to see which profiles are registered and can be used as tags.
+You can also run `perun status` to see which profiles are registered and can be used as tags (in form of `i@p`).
 Alternatively, you can add `-o` parameter (`perun collect -o out.perf ... kperf`) to save the profile outside of Perun scope (you will have to specify the profiles manually then).

 You can now compare the two profiles that you generated as follows: